OverscoreDev/SatRday2017/README.md

 You can now access the container by going to a browser and typing in `http://IPADDRESSOFHOST:3838` You should see "Welcome to Shiny Server"

-#### Shiny Apps
+**Shiny Apps**

-In order to 'mirror' your shiny apps from your host to the container you could also run:
+In order to share your shiny apps from your host to the container you could also run:

 `docker run -d -v /path/to/your/shinyapps/:/srv/shiny-server -p 3838:3838 rocker/shiny`

-#### Building our own custom shiny container
+### Building our own custom shiny container

 Let's start by taking hte Dockerfile and shiny-server.sh from the Repository above.
 I've created a copy of them in [/shiny/Dockerfile](shiny/Dockerfile) and [/shiny/shiny-server.sh](/shiny/shiny-server.sh)